IRS Audits to Resume on July 15June 23, 2020

 Borrowing a line from Bette Davis in “All About Eve,” starting July 15, “fasten your seatbelts, it’s going to be a bumpy ride.”

-Vivian Hoard and Ashley Swan are members of the firm's Tax Controversy & Litigation Team.
+Vivian Hoard is a member of the firm's Tax Controversy & Litigation Team.